Sanchayan-Bhowal/sanchayan-bhowal.github.io/content/posts/experiences/journeyToPhD.md

 After returning from my last conference at CMI, it was January 2025—the month when PhD decisions were expected.
 In mid-January, I received my first offer from Yale.
 After facing rejection from all programs during my BMath, this felt like a huge breakthrough.

 Then came February 7, 2025—one of the best days of my life.
 I got into Stanford, my top choice.
 For a few seconds, I couldn’t believe it.
 It felt like all the time I had spent at ISI had finally paid off.
-By the end of the cycle, I had offers from Yale, Stanford, Purdue, Harvard, and the University of Pennsylvania.
+By the end of the cycle, I had offers from Yale, Stanford, Purdue, Harvard, UPenn and UNC Chapel Hill.
 Each was a fantastic opportunity, but I had to make a decision.
 In the end, I chose Stanford.

 ### Looking Ahead